Home > Research

 Research

-Our research aims at the development of better targeted drugs for cancer therapy.
-To do this, we develop radioactive pharmaceuticals (= radiopharmaceuticals), determine their microdosimetry, and then deliver them to different organs and tumours.
-A particularly fascinating approach to deliver pharmaceuticals that we investigate is magnetic drug targeting.
+Dr. Hafeli's research aims to improve drug targeting in cancer therapy.
+To do this, he is developing radioactive pharmaceuticals (= radiopharmaceuticals), determining their microdosimetry, and then delivering them to different organs and tumours.
+A particularly fascinating approach to deliver pharmaceuticals that his lab is investigating is magnetic drug targeting.
+For this purpose, magnetic nanoparticles and microspheres are made that can be physically targeted to cancer cells using magnetic fields.Radiopharmaceuticals

 Radioactive drugs can be used for many therapeutic purposes such as cancer treatment or scar prevention.
 Radiopharmaceuticals, the general name for radiolabeled diagnostic and therapeutic agents, can take many different shapes including particles sized from tens of nanometers (= nanospheres) up to about 100 micrometers (= microspheres), viscous solutions and micellar/liposomal suspensions, sheets, and even metal implants such as stents (metal or plastic coils) or foils.
 Our lab is interested in preparing radioactively labelled drug delivery vehicles and using them to kill tumours and prevent their reoccurrence.
-The images to the right show a few of the radiopharmaceuticals we recently prepared and tested, both in vitro and in vivo.
+The image to the left shows a radiopharmaceutical that we recently prepared and tested as a lung perfusion imaging agent.
+In a healthy animal, it perfectly outlines the lungs, without uptake in any other organ.

 Magnetic Microspheres